beyarkay/masters-thesis/src/01_introduction.md

 classification algorithms to 1) distinguish intentional gestures from regular hand movements, and 2) to predict which one of the 50 learnt gestures is being performed.
 Regular hand movements are represented by the 51\textsuperscript{st}
-class, while all other gestures are represented by first 50 classes.
+class, while all other gestures are represented by the first 50 classes.

 To evaluate the difficulty of implicit segmentation when compared to explicit segmentation, all classification algorithms are evaluated on three different